South Africa's Malema to face corruption hearing

 His supporters see him as an eventual leader of the ANC but at 31 he is too young to replace Zuma at the head of the party that has governed South Africa for nearly two decades.

-The Youth League's new leaders, who still back Malema, dismissed the charges as a politically motivated gambit to silence Zuma's most vocal critic.
+The Youth League's new leaders, who still back Malema, dismissed the charges as a politically motivated gambit to silence Zuma's most vocal critic ahead of an ANC leadership election in December.

 "State institutions must never be used to settle political scores because that will plunge the country into a banana republic and confirms our view that we are becoming a police state," they said in a statement.

-Malema stormed back from the political wilderness in August, blaming Zuma's administration for the police killing of 34 strikers at a platinum mine - the deadliest security incident since the end of white-minority rule.
+Malema stormed back from the political wilderness in August, blaming Zuma's administration for the police killing of 34 strikers at a platinum mine on August 16 - the deadliest security incident since the end of white-minority rule.

+Malema's supporters, who accuse Zuma of trying to sideline him ahead of the ANC election, are preparing a vigil on Tuesday night, with 15,000 people being bussed in to Polokwane, the daily Sowetan reported.

-One of South Africa's best political speakers and known by his nickname "Juju', Malema rose from poverty with populist calls to seize white-owned farmland and for a government takeover of crucial sectors of Africa's largest economy.
+One of South Africa's best political speakers, Malema rose from poverty with populist calls to seize white-owned farm land and for a government takeover of crucial sectors of Africa's largest economy.

-Calling himself an "economic freedom fighter", he has revived a call for nationalisation of the mines, an option shunned so far by the government because it would bankrupt the country.
-However, the debate unnerves investors as the industry accounts for 6 percent of national economic output.
+Styling himself an "economic freedom fighter", he has revived a call for nationalisation of mines, an option so far shunned by the government because it would bankrupt the country but whose spectre unnerves investors in a sector producing about 6 percent of national economic output.

 With a penchant for expensive cars, Swiss watches and champagne parties, Malema has been under investigation by the police's elite Hawks detective division for alleged corruption relating to government contracts in Limpopo.